willwin4sure/vault/🗃️Database Systems/Data Models/The Relational Data Model and Relational Algebra.md

 In this model:

 * All data is represented as tables of records, which are unordered sets with *no duplicates*.
-These are also called ==relations==.
+These are also called ==relations==, from math.
 * A database is one or more tables.
 * Each relation has a ==schema== that describes the types of the columns/fields.